 To recap what many of us know, back in the 1600-1700's and before that of course, gender played a major role in everyday society.
 Each gender had their own role in everyday life and was expected to complete certain tasks each day.
 The point made above helps us briefly understand why woman were more commonly targeted as witches.
 To expand, a female as a whole, were viewed as a easier target for the devil to take over or posses.
 Because of this gender bias, men were viewed to be able to fight off the devils attacks.
 Now the main reason certain women were being accused of being witches is because all these woman had something in common.
 These particular females did not fit into society, or more precisely, society's norm at the time.
 For example,

 “Nothing is so frightening as what’s behind the closed door,” said William F. Nolan… and society proved him right.
 The human race is terrified of what they do not understand.
-Whether centuries in the past, or right here in the present, women have rarely ever been, and are still not, afforded the opportunity of individuality and freedom.
+Whether centuries in the past, or right here in the present, women have rarely ever been, and still are not, afforded the opportunity of individuality and freedom.
 Victorian society in its time period took on an extremely conservative behavior.
-Sex and womanly freedoms were strongly controversial topics.
-The society encouraged an overall chaste and modest lifestyle.
-Since Stoker wrote Dracula in the late 19th century, it left the expectations and standards for women immeasurably limiting.
-From this, stemmed gender roles and other inequalities between the sexes which meant
+Sex and womanly freedoms were strongly controversial topics and thus, society encouraged an overall chaste and modest lifestyle.

 In the Victorian era, the status of women in society was extremely oppressive and, by modern standards, atrocious.
 Women had few rights, in or outside of the home.
 Married women in this period relied on men almost completely as they had few rights or independence.
 With this mindset in focus,